seqeralabs/wave/CONFIGURATION.md

 ## Blob Cache configuration

-Wave offers a feature to provide cache for docker blobs, which improves the performance of supplying blobs to client.
-If you use, Wave can also use k8s pod to delegate the transfer task for scalability purposes.
+Wave offers a feature to provide a cache for docker blobs, which improves the performance of supplying blobs to the client.
+If you use Kubernetes, Wave can also use the k8s pod to delegate the transfer task for scalability.

 - The **`wave.blobCache.enabled`** variable determines whether to enable the blob cache.
 It is `false` by default. (*Optional: false*)

-- The **`wave.blobCache.s5cmdImage`** variable specifies the docker image of [s5cmd tool] (https://github.com/peak/s5cmd).
-This tool is used to upload blob's binaries to s3 bucket.
-Default image used by wae is `cr.seqera.io/public/wave/s5cmd:v2.2.2`. (*Optional: false*)
+- The **`wave.blobCache.s5cmdImage`** variable specifies the docker image of [s5cmd tool](https://github.com/peak/s5cmd).
+This tool is used to upload blob binaries to s3 bucket. the default image used by Wave is `cr.seqera.io/public/wave/s5cmd:v2.2.2`. (*Optional: false*)

-- The **`wave.blobCache.status.delay`** variable defines the delay in checkin the status of transfer of blob's binary from repository to cache.
-It's default value is `5s`. (*Optional: false*)
+- The **`wave.blobCache.status.delay`** variable defines the time delay in checking the status of the transfer of the blob's binary from the repository to the cache.
+Its default value is `5s`. (*Optional: false*)

 - The **`wave.blobCache.status.duration`** variable defines time for which Wave will store the blob's binary in cache.
-It's default value is `5d`. (*Optional: false*)
+Its default value is `5d`. (*Optional: false*)

 - The **`wave.blobCache.timeout`** variable contains timeout for blob's binary transfer after which Wave will through `TransferTimeoutException` exception.
-It's default value is `5m`. (*Optional: false*)
+Its default value is `5m`. (*Optional: false*)

-- The **`wave.blobCache.baseUrl`** variable defines the URL, which will override the base url (part of URL before the blob path) of blob sent to the end client. (*Optional: true*)
+- The **`wave.blobCache.baseUrl`** variable defines the URL, which will override the base URL (part of URL before the blob path) of blob sent to the end client. (*Optional: true*)

 - The **`wave.blobCache.signing-strategy`** variable defines the URL signing strategy for different services.
 Currently, Wave offers it for aws s3 and cloudflare and you can use the respective values to enable them `aws-presigned-url` and `cloudflare-waf-token`. (*Optional: false*)

 - The **`wave.blobCache.cloudflare.lifetime`** variable defines the validity of the cloud flare WAF token. (*Optional: false*)

 - The **`wave.blobCache.cloudflare.urlSignatureDuration`** variable defines the validity of the AWS s3 URL signature.
-It's default value is 30m. (*Optional: false*)
+Its default value is 30m. (*Optional: false*)

 - The **`wave.blobCache.cloudflare.secret-key`** variable contains the [cloudflare secret](https://developers.cloudflare.com/waf/custom-rules/use-cases/configure-token-authentication/) to create WAF token. (*Optional: false*)